![]() |

 1 Kings 2:1-2

-Indeed, God had clearly told David that at his death he would lie down with his fathers, and that his place would be taken by his descendants (2 Sam.
+Indeed, God had clearly told David that at his death, he would lie down with his fathers, and that his place would be taken by his descendants (2 Sam.
 7:12).

 Although all conservatives agree that Psalm 16:10 is Messianic, many today have abandoned the traditional view that the prophecy is strictly Christocentric, with no reference to David.
 It is fashionable to posit a simultaneous double reference, taking in both the speaker and his exalted scion.
 Yet, Peter says that "David speaketh concerning him" (v.
 25).
 The antecedent of "him" is "Jesus of Nazareth" (v.
 22).
 Moreover, Peter says that "he [David] seeing this before spake [in this prophecy] of the resurrection of Christ" (v.
 31).
-The crux of Peter's argument is that the psalm does not fit David's experiencethat it makes sense only as Messianic prophecy.
+The crux of Peter's argument is that the psalm does not fit David's experience—that it makes sense only as Messianic prophecy.
 On the authority of the New Testament, we may therefore affirm that Christ is the sole subject of Psalm 16:10.

-Prophecy tells not only that Jesus would rise from the dead, but also specifies the day after His burial when the Resurrection would take place.
-Jesus said that the prophets indicate the third day (Luke 18:31-33).
-Paul agreed that Christ's resurrection on the third day is a fact revealed by the Scriptures (1 Cor.
-15:4).
-Where does the Old Testament divulge this information?
-The primary source is Hosea 6:1-2.
+The Old Testament reveals not only that Jesus would rise from the dead, but also specifies the day after His burial when the Resurrection would take place.
+Jesus said that the prophets indicate the third day.

 1 Come, and let us return unto the LORD: for he hath torn, and he will heal us; he hath smitten, and he will bind us up.